Korean Grammar Point

 ~라도 [rado] (Even if, at least)

-Even if you didn’t do your homework, you must attend the class.
+Even if you didn't do your homework, you must attend class.

-Geu jibi neomu bissadago haedo, doni eopsdamyeon jageun bang-irado imdaehaeya haeyo.
+Geu jibi neomu bissadeorado doni eopsdamyeon jageun bang-irado imdaehaeya haeyo.

-Even if that house is too expensive, if you don't have money, you have to rent at least a small room.
+Even if that house is too expensive, if you have no money, you should at least rent a small room.

-Even if finding a job is hard and you are struggling, at least you should send in an application once a day.
+Even if job-hunting is hard, you should at least send out one application a day.

 Processing keyword: ~라도 [rado] (Even if, at least)